 Harley-Davidson Insurance — Best for H-D owners with branded perks.

 "The single biggest mistake new riders make is buying state-minimum liability and skipping uninsured motorist coverage.
-1 in 8 US drivers is uninsured — and you'll lose to them in any crash if you're not protected." — Gaurav Kalita
+1 in 8 drivers is uninsured — and you'll lose to them in any crash if you're not protected." — Gaurav Kalita

 The Bottom Line